afonsoft/metar-decoder/README.md

 Requirements
 ------------

-This library package is netstandard 2.0
+This library package is netstandard 2.0 / NET5.0 and NET6.0

 If you want to integrate the library easily in your project, you should consider using the official nuget package available from https://www.nuget.org/.